EDSEL-skoltech/awesome_crop_models/README.md

 - [EPIC](https://epicapex.tamu.edu/epic/) - Environmental Policy Integrated Climate (EPIC) Model.
 - [CropSyst](http://modeling.bsyse.wsu.edu/CS_Suite/index.html) - CropSyst is a is a user-friendly, conceptually simple but sound multi-year multi-crop daily time step simulation model.
 - [AquaCrop](http://www.fao.org/aquacrop/overview/whatisaquacrop/en/) - AquaCrop is a crop growth model developed by the Land and Water Division of FAO to address food security and to assess the effect of environment and management on crop production.
+- [LPJmL](https://github.com/PIK-LPJmL/LPJmL) - The model LPJmL ("Lund-Potsdam-Jena managed Land") is designed to simulate vegetation composition and distribution as well as stocks and land-atmosphere exchange flows of carbon and water, for both natural and agricultural ecosystems.

 ## Python
   - [pyDSSAT](https://github.com/XiaogangHe/pyDSSAT) - Python Interface for Crop Model DSSAT.